History of Pomerania (1933–1945): Battle of Berlin

 On March 20, Wehrmacht abandoned the last bridgehead on the Oder rivers eastern bank, the Altdamm area.
 The frontline then ran along Dievenow and lower Oder, and was held by the 3rd Panzer Army commanded by general Hasso von Manteuffel.
 After another four days of fighting, the Red Army managed to break through and cross the Oder between Stettin and Gartz (Oder), thus starting the northern theater of the Battle of Berlin on March 24.
 Stettin was abandoned the next day.

 Throughout April, the Second Belorussian Front led by general Konstantin Rokossovsky advanced through Western Pomerania.
 Demmin and Greifswald surrendered on April 30.

 In Demmin, nearly 900 people committed mass suicides in fear of the Red Army.
 Coroner lists show that most drowned in the nearby River Tollense and River Peene, whereas others poisoned themselves.
 This was fueled by atrocities – rapes, pillage and executions committed by Red Army soldiers until the city commander had the access to the rivers blocked on May 3.

-In the first days of May, Wehrmacht abandoned Usedom and Wollin islands, and on May 5, the last German troops departed from Sassnitz on the island of Rügen.
+In the first days of May, Wehrmacht abandoned Usedom and Wolin islands, and on May 5, the last German troops departed from Sassnitz on the island of Rügen.
 Two days later, Wehrmacht surrendered unconditionally to the Red Army.